Dead mall: Redevelopment

 Some major healthcare systems such as Vanderbilt Health and the University of Rochester (UR) Health have converted several dying malls into new "health malls" or "mall to medicine".
 The large spaces allow for the easy conversion of space-intensive activities such as ambulatory surgical centers, while the multiple storefronts facilitate "one stop shopping" for all of health related needs.
-Roughly half of 100 Oaks Mall in Nashville, TN is now dedicated to Vanderbilt University Medical Center.
-Following the model, it is expanding to other dead or dying malls throughout its region, while University of Rochester Medical Center is converting roughly one-third of The Marketplace Mall in Henrietta, NY.
+Roughly half of 100 Oaks Mall in Nashville, Tennessee, became part of Vanderbilt University Medical Center.
+Following the model, it is expanding to other dead or dying malls throughout its region, while University of Rochester Medical Center has converted roughly one-third of The Marketplace Mall in Henrietta, New York.